On the non-archimedean Monge-Amp\`ere equation in mixed characteristic: Acknowledgements

 \section{{Acknowledgements}}

 \addtocontents{toc}{ } We are grateful to Bhargav Bhatt, Huayi Chen and Mattias Jonsson for remarks about previous versions of this paper.
 We are especially grateful to Karl Schwede for discussions and help about subadditivity of global $+$-test ideals and perturbation friendly global test ideals.
+We are grateful to the referee for helpful remarks and suggestions.

 [1]{$^{#1}$}